 - Send drip campaigns to engage with your recipients regularly.

-All you need to do is download the Chrome extension and sign up for free using your Gmail account.
+All you need to do is download the Chrome extension and sign up using your Gmail account.

 Now that you know how to effectively sales leads, I’ll go over some FAQs related to sales leads to clear up any confusion you may have: